amitsaha/amitsaha.github.io/content/github-pages-custom-domain-travis-ci.md

 files from the `local_dir` directory to be pushed to the `target_branch` which is `master`.

 Setting the `fqdn` to the custom domain updates the repository settings in GitHub and also adds a CNAME file in the master branch ([Learn more](https://help.github.com/articles/adding-or-removing-a-custom-domain-for-your-github-pages-site/)).
+Please see [documentation](https://help.github.com/articles/quick-start-setting-up-a-custom-domain/) on how to setup a custom domain from scratch.

 ## Adding the repository to Travis CI